Funding & Cost Overview

 Return on Investment: Is it worth it?

-We know you are asking yourself “Is a master’s degree really worth it?”
+We know you are asking yourself “Is the 3+2 degree program really worth it?”
 As with any decision, you have to look at the whole picture.

-Not only does the 5-year MPSA save students time and money, but also allows them to build specialized skills and expand their career network to match their desired interest in the job market.
+The MPSA allows students to build specialized skills and expand their career network to match their desired interest in the job market.
 The Bush School has a dedicated Career & Student Services team committed to helping students in their career development, as demonstrated by our employment statistics.
 Of course, how quickly you get a job and how closely it matches your interests depend on many factors, including how diligently you search and how prepared you are for your search, the economy, your qualifications, your desired location, your salary expectations, etc. By taking advantage of Bush School resources in the Office of Student Services, and by continually developing your network of contacts, you will increase your chances of securing a job upon graduation.

 Other factors to consider when determining the value of the MPSA: